lisajamhoury/simple-peer-wrapper/README.md

 WebRTC peer connections are an excellent tool for building synchronous drawing, dancing, text, or video applications.

-[Simple-peer](https://github.com/feross/simple-peer) is an excellent library for creating webRTC peer connections, however, it does not include a signaling server, which is necessary for establishing the peer connections used by simple-peer.
+[Simple-peer](https://github.com/feross/simple-peer) is an excellent library for creating WebRTC peer connections, however, it does not include a signaling server, which is necessary for establishing the peer connections used by simple-peer.

 # How simple-peer-wrapper works